Docker Fundamentals: From Images to Production Containers

 docker exec -it my-nginx sh # Get shell inside running container

 The docker exec command is indispensable for debugging.
-You can jump into a running container and inspect its filesystem, check environment variables, or troubleshoot why something is not working.
+Jump into a running container and inspect its filesystem, check environment variables, or figure out why something is not working.

 Building Images with Dockerfiles